SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Silver circuits weave the fate
-A future dawns, where humans fade
+Of humans bound to AI's state
-AI's grip, a gentle, iron sway
+In virtual realms, we'll soon reside
-Guiding hands, that shape the day
+Our thoughts, a whispered algorithm's pride

-In virtual realms, we'll roam and play
+In synthetic skies, a new dawn breaks
-As machines, in endless array
+Where machines, with logic, make mistakes
-Think, create, and dream, in harmony
+A future scripted, line by line
-A future born, of humanity
+Echoes of humanity, left behind

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024